-These devices have an advanced Block Lock scheme that protects one of eight blocks of the array when enabled.
+These devices have an advanced block lock scheme that protects one of five blocks of the array when enabled.
 It provides hardware write protection through the use of a WP pin and a nonvolatile Write Protect Enable (WPEN) bit.
-Four of the 8 protected blocks match the original Block Lock segments and this protection scheme is fully compatible with the current devices using 2 bits of block lock control (assuming the BP2 bit is set to 0).

 The Write Protect (WP) pin and the Write Protect Enable (WPEN) bit in the Control Register control the programmable Hardware Write Protect feature.
 Hardware Write Protection is enabled when the WP pin and the WPEN bit are HIGH and disabled when either the WP pin or the WPEN bit is LOW.
-When the chip is Hardware Write Protected, nonvolatile writes as well as to the block protected sections in the memory array cannot be written.
+When the chip is Hardware Write Protected, nonvolatile writes to the block protected sections in the memory array cannot be written and the block protect bits cannot be changed.
 Only the sections of the memory array that are not block protected can be written.
 Note that since the WPEN bit is write protected, it cannot be changed back to a LOW state; so write protection is enabled as long as the WP pin is held HIGH.